metadatacenter-attic/geo-ingestor-deprecated/README.md

 GEO INGESTOR
 ============

-Custom utility for converting the metadata in GEO spreadsheets to instances in the CEDAR study model.
+Custom utility for converting the metadata in GEO spreadsheets to instances in the CEDAR Investigation Model.

 #### Building Prerequisites